stevemendozajr/stevemendozajr.github.io/README.md

-This is my github website
+# This is my porfolio website

+visit <https://stevemendozajr.github.io/> to view site